ccao-data/service-spark-iasworld/README.md

 - `table_name (required)` - Name of the iasWorld table to extract, must be prefixed with `iasworld.`.
 - `min_year (optional)` - Minimum tax year (inclusive) to extract from the table.
+Set to `null` in a job definition to ignore this column when filtering and partitioning.
 Defaults to `1999`.
 - `max_year (optional)` - Maximum tax year (inclusive) to extract from the table.
 To extract a single year, set `min_year` and `max_year` to the same value.
+Set to `null` in a job definition to ignore this column when filtering and partitioning.
 Defaults to the current year.
 - `cur (optional)` - Values of the `cur` column to extract from the table.
   Must be an array.
 Set to `null` in a job definition to ignore this column when filtering and partitioning.
 Defaults to `["Y", "N", "D"]`.